Week 1: One Step Forward, 2 Steps Backwards

-As I've mentioned in the intro blogpost, in this 7 week journey to a better me I'll take care of my body, mind and soul and therefore I'll work on a variety of aspects such as eating habits and exercising, mindset and outlook on life and how I'm learning to be more patient with myself and trusting my instincts more.
+As I've mentioned in the intro blogpost, in this 7 week journey to a higher version of me, I'll take care of my body, mind and soul and therefore I'll work on a variety of aspects such as eating habits and exercising, mindset and outlook on life and how I'm learning to be more patient with myself and trusting my instincts more.

-I don't think providing a structure will necessarily help as everyone's life and schedule is different, but if you are interested in working towards a better you, then try and incorporate the below as often as possible throughout your week and daily life.
+I don't think providing a structure will necessarily help as everyone's life and schedule is different, but if you are interested in working towards embodying a higher version of you, then try and incorporate the below as often as possible throughout your week and daily life.
 It takes a while to form new habits, but believe me the time you'll invest in yourself will change your life.

 Since day one I've started exercising consistently; on Monday I went power walking for 30 mins in the evening and then did about 15 mins of stretching; on Tuesday, Wednesday and Friday I ran between 2 km - 3.5 km in the evenings and also did stretching or yoga for about 15 mins.
 I took a break from running on Thursday because I was physically tired but I did a longer session of yoga.
 On Saturday morning I went for a walk and played tennis and today spent the day at the gym, swimming and relaxing in the sauna, steam room and also had a much needed massage :-) Even though I'm not exercising for hours each day, I can already tell the difference as I feel more energised, happier and glad that my body already started asking for my evening run; perhaps it is because it's not just the exercise I get out of it, but also the time to clear my mind and feel refreshed; I definitely sleep better!